anandbanik/auction-fabric/README.md

 API server provides a mechanism to integrated with concorde network using REST and kafka/event-hub.
 It also provides a mechanism to stream chaincode events through kafka/event-hub.

-Please refer to `application-template.yaml` file inside `config` folder to create a `application.yaml` file whick will configure the API server.
+Please refer to [here](./MIDDLEWARE.md)  to create a `application.yaml` file whick will configure the API server.